Skip to Main Content

 In 2022, GivingTuesday donors in the U.S. gave over $1 billion online.

-In 2022, online donations in the U.S. crossed the $1 billion mark for the first time ever!
 As a global day of generosity with groups and organizations all over the world linked together by digital tools, online donation options are going to be the preferred giving method for lots of GivingTuesday supporters–especially younger ones.

 Takeaway: Remember, you don’t use GivingTuesday-provided platforms to solicit donations.
 You use your own tools and systems.
-And while it’s always good to have offline donation options for your supporters, creating a streamlined, easy-to-use donation form branded specifically for your GivingTuesday donations is a must!
+And while it’s always good to have offline donation options for your supporters, creating a streamlined, easy-to-use donation form that’s branded specifically for your GivingTuesday donations is a must!

 Download Our GivingTuesday Toolkit